 The total number of crypto funds actually increased in the first half of 2018 from 58 registered at the end of 2017 to 225.

-And although venture capitalists have not been popular in investing in cryptocurrency projects, more are recently, with almost every top-tier fund pondering to launch a crypto fund.
-This involves them raising a separate pool of capital dedicated to investing in crypto projects including startups, in existing currencies and in initial coin offerings.
+And although venture capitalists have not been popular in investing in cryptocurrency projects, more are recent, with almost every top-tier fund pondering to launch a crypto fund.
+This involves them raising a separate pool of capital dedicated to investing in crypto projects including startups, in existing currencies, and in initial coin offerings.

 Besides, a number of platforms now offer futures and CFD trading that allow people to hedge on cryptocurrencies and bet on crypto assets regardless of whether the price is falling or rising.
 Since the launch of the first Bitcoin futures in December 2017, these futures have reported lots of success with the Average Daily Volume (ADV) growing by 93 percent during the second quarter of 2018 while the rate of open interest (OI) expanded by 58 percent.
 This is indicative of increasing interest in these products.

 These funds have also helped more investors come on-board cryptocurrency markets although their effects are not necessarily entirely positive.
 For an investor or someone trading cryptocurrency, it is time to widen thinking and look for more options of reducing risks and netting more profits whichever direction the prices take.